Fiduciary Liability: Protecting Pension and Personal Assets

 - Worldwide coverage.

-What types of companies should purchase fiduciary liability insurance?
+What types of companies should buy fiduciary liability insurance?

-Fiduciary liability insurance is appropriate for any company that sponsors a retirement plan, such as a defined benefit plan, defined contribution plan, profit sharing plan or ESOP, or welfare plans, such as health and accident plans.
+Fiduciary liability insurance is right for any company that sponsors a retirement plan, such as a defined benefit plan, defined contribution plan, profit-sharing plan or ESOP, or welfare plans, such as health and accident plans.
 Regardless of the size of the company or the number of plan participants, if a company sponsors any of these plans, the company should have fiduciary liability insurance.

 What is required to get a free quote?
 A completed application.